kaspernj/scoundrel/javascript/README.md

 ## Chaining proxy calls

-You can chain method calls and only `await` once:
+You can chain method calls on the same proxy and only `await` once (the last call's result is returned):

 ```js
 const result = await array